 Choosing a web host is one of the most crucial tasks you have to perform when working on your website.
 It can be difficult for an inexperienced webmaster to find the best hosting plan without anyone’s help.
-With the plenty of offers out there, how can you be sure you have chosen the most appropriate hosting for your web project?
-This guide will help you to sort the wheat from the chaff and make the things clear.
+With plenty of offers out there, how can you be sure you have chosen the most appropriate hosting template for your web project?
+This guide will help you to sort the wheat from the chaff and make things clear.

-Since a free hosting is not the best choice for creating a professional web presence, here we will be talking about paid hosts only.
+Since free hosting is not the best choice for creating a professional web presence, here we will be talking about paid hosts only.

 So, what are the main criteria for choosing a host among the richest bunch of offers available today?

 The most widespread hosts are Linux/Unix and Windows.
 There is a huge amount of arguments on the web over which of these systems is the best for hosting.
 Well, our answer to this question would depend on what you do.
 All in all, both are fine, but Windows will cost you more.

 Linux additional software (Apache, Sendmail, APF Firewall, BIND, and more) is usually free (or low cost).
 Compared to the Windows hosts, the Linux servers are very hard to administer.
 All the operations are performed via remote shell access (like Dos).
 But despite the lack of convenient interfaces or necessary buttons to click, with Linux hosting you will have much more control over your actual server as compared to Windows hosting.